Six recommended beaches in Okayama Prefecture. Enjoy summer to the fullest on the Seto Inland Sea beaches!

 access:

-By car: Approximately 20 minutes from Tamashima IC on the Sanyo Expressway
+By car: Approximately 20 minutes from Tamashima Interchange on the Sanyo Expressway.

-Public transport: Take the bus bound for Sami/Yorishima from JR Shin- Kurashiki Station for approximately 30 minutes, get off at "Sami" and walk for approximately 5 minutes
+Public transportation: Take a bus bound for Sami or Yorishima from JR Shin- Kurashiki Station (approximately 30 minutes), get off at "Sami" bus stop, and walk for approximately 5 minutes.

 3. Ushimado Beach (Setouchi City)

-The spacious sandy beach overlooking Maeshima Island is popular with families.
-There are guesthouses in the area, and beach huts are open during the swimming season.
-It is also the entrance to the main approach to Ushimado Shrine, and a torii gate stands next to the beach.
+This spacious sandy beach, with its view of Maeshima Island, is popular with families.
+There are guesthouses nearby, and beach huts are open during the swimming season.
+It is also the entrance to the main approach to Ushimado Shrine, and a Torii (Shrine gate) stands beside the beach.

-Location: Okayama Prefecture , Ushimado- Ushimado Town Setouchi City, Ushimado Prefecture
+Location: Okayama Prefecture, Ushimado Ushimado Town Setouchi City , Ushimado

 access:

-By car: Approximately 15 minutes from Oku IC on the Okayama Blue Line
+By car: Approximately 15 minutes from Okayama Blue Line Oku Interchange.

-This beach is located in the southeastern part of Kashiwajima Island, one of the Hinase Islands.
-It is connected to the mainland by a bridge, making it easily accessible.
-Parking is available in the surrounding area or at the municipal parking lot about a 15-minute walk away.
+This is a beach located on the southeastern part of Hinase Island, one of the Hinase Islands.
+It is easily accessible as it is connected to the mainland by a bridge.
+Parking is available in nearby parking lots or at the municipal parking lot located about a 15-minute walk away.

 access:

-Public transport: 10 minutes walk from JR Hinase Station to Hinase Port.
-20 minutes by Daisei Kisen ferry, disembark at Azumajima Port and walk 10 minutes.
+Public transportation: Approximately 10 minutes on foot from JR Hinase Station to Hinase Port.
+Approximately 20 minutes by Taisei Kisen ferry, then approximately 10 minutes on foot from Kashirajima Port.

 5. Miyanoshita Beach (Bizen City)

-It takes about 35 minutes by regular ferry from Hinase Port.
-The beach is located near the port of Otafu Island, where the Okayama Domain's headquarters was located during the Edo period, and is easily accessible after disembarking.
+It's about a 35-minute ferry ride from Hinase Port.
+Located near the port of Otafu Island, where the Okayama Domain's administrative office was located during the Edo period, this beach offers convenient access after disembarking.

 access:

-By car or boat: Approximately 5 minutes from Bizen IC on the Okayama Blue Line to Hinase Port.
-Approximately 30 minutes by Daisei Kisen Ferry, then disembark at Otafu Port and walk for approximately 5 minutes.
+By car/ferry: Approximately 5 minutes from Bizen IC on the Okayama Blue Line to Hinase Port.
+Approximately 30 minutes by Taisei Kisen ferry, disembark at Otafu Port and walk for about 5 minutes.

-This is one of the prefecture's best remote island swimming beaches, with a white sandy beach stretching for about 500 meters.
-Guesthouses and inns line the beach, and can be used as rest areas.
-You can also enjoy marine sports such as sea kayaking and windsurfing.
+This is one of the prefecture's premier island beaches, boasting a white sandy shoreline stretching for approximately 500 meters.
+Guesthouses and inns line the beach, offering convenient rest areas.
+Marine sports such as sea kayaking and windsurfing are also available.

-Location: Shiraishi Island , Kasaoka City, Okayama Prefecture
+Location: Okayama Prefecture , Kasaoka City, Okayama Shiraishi Island

 access:

-By car or boat: Approximately 10 minutes from Kasaoka to Kasaoka(Sumiyoshi) Port, then approximately 20 minutes by high-speed boat from Kasaoka Port (approximately 35 minutes by regular boat), then approximately 7 minutes on foot from Shiraishi Island
+By car/ferry: Approximately 10 minutes from Kasaoka IC on the Sanyo Expressway to Kasaoka(Sumiyoshi) Port, approximately 20 minutes by high-speed ferry (approximately 35 minutes by regular ferry) from Kasaoka Port, then approximately 7 minutes on foot from Shiraishi Island.

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.